grafana/agent/docs/sources/flow/setup/start-agent.md

 1. Scroll down to find the **Grafana Agent Flow** service and verify that the **Status** is **Running**.

-### View Grafana Agent Flow logs
+### View Grafana Agent logs

-When running on Windows, Grafana Agent Flow writes its logs to Windows Event Logs with an event source name of "Grafana Agent Flow".
+When running on Windows, Grafana Agent writes its logs to Windows Event Logs with an event source name of **Grafana Agent Flow**.

 To view the logs, perform the following steps: